Advertising

 Geography of Yemen

-The hills can be distinguished into the western highlands with relatively fertile soil and sufficient rainfall, and the central highland, more like a plateau of about 2,000-3,200 meters, with rolling hills, small mountains, and some very prominent peaks.
-The central highlands are drier than the western highlands because of rain-shadow influences but still receives sufficient rain in wet years for extensive cropping.
+The central highlands are a plateau of about 2,000-3,200 meters, featuring rolling hills, small mountains, and some prominent peaks.
+The central highlands are drier than the western mountains, but still receive enough rain in wet years for extensive cropping.

 See also: Topographic Map of Yemen